Time or space? Why not both?

 “I’ll come right to the point.
 I’m ready to start the final phase of my project and I need someone to work on the control functions of my equipment.
 Preferably, someone who isn’t working in the field and won’t be tempted to steal my ideas or insist on shared authorship.
+Someone who can keep a secret.
 I don’t want to draw any attention until I’m ready to publish.
 Are you interested?
 I’ll pay more than your IT salary.”

 “Well, I can keep a secret and it sounds like fun, but what does all this stuff actually do?
 Is it dangerous?
 Will I need lead underwear?”

 Dr. Veybach actually chuckled at my lame joke, and I saw a small smile.
 He waved me towards his machine, and I tried again to grasp the exotic apparatus.
 There was a spherical pattern of woven coils that obscured the inner components.
 These windings were formed with large gauge wire and reached from just above the floor to a height of about 3 meters.
 I stepped carefully over power cables toward an opening that provided a view of the interior.
 I had to move my head around and peer in different directions to get a full picture through the small hole.
 There were two metal rings, each about 2.5 meters in diameter, mounted on gimbals that looked sort of like a gyroscope.
 I learned later that the stationary outer coils generated a spherical magnetic pulse that compressed and intensified the magnetic field created by the spinning metal rings.

 The assembly brought to mind an image I’d seen before; the gigantic wormhole device from the movie Contact.
 Dr. Veybach’s machine was vaguely similar but much smaller, with a metal tube pointing up from below instead of having an overhead arm.